MicrosoftDocs/PowerShell-Docs/developer/format/typename-element-for-selectioncondition-for-controls-for-configuration-format.md

 ## Text Value

-Specify the fully qualified name of the .NET Framework type, such as `System.IO.DirectoryInfo`.
+Specify the fully qualified name of the .NET type, such as `System.IO.DirectoryInfo`.

 ## Remarks